 Speed limits along the Maine Turnpike were increased on August 11, 2014.
 The section between mileposts 2.1 and 44.1 was increased from 65 to 70 miles per hour.
 The portion west of Portland and the Falmouth Spur increased from 55 to 60 miles per hour with the remainder of the Maine Turnpike north to milepost 109 upped to 70 miles per hour from 65.

 New toll lanes were added to Interstate 95 in Miami as part of the 95 Express Lanes project.
 These high occupancy toll (HOT) lanes allow registered carpools with three or more passengers to use the lanes free of charge; tolls will be charged for other users with a SunPass transponder.
 Phase 1A converted I-95 northbound with two toll lanes and four general purpose lanes separated by short orange poles between downtown Miami and the Golden Glades interchange (SR 826/Palmetto Expressway and Florida’s Turnpike); work was completed between February and December 2008.
-Phase 1B restriped I-95 southbound with two HOT lanes on the same stretch between summer 2008 and January 2010.
-Phase 2 of the Express Lanes project runs from November 2011 and April 2015 to extend the HOT lanes northward to Broward Boulevard (Florida 842) in Fort Lauderdale.27
+Phase 1B restriped I-95 southbound with two HOT lanes on the same stretch between Summer 2008 and January 2010.
+Phase 2 of the Express Lanes project, underway from November 2011 to April 2015, extended the HOT lanes northward to Broward Boulevard (SR 842) in Fort Lauderdale.27

 Interstate 95 through the Palmetto State is mostly a four-lane freeway.
 One exception is the stretch between Interstate 20 and South Carolina 327.
 SCDOT reconstructed and widened Interstate 95 at Florence, expanding the freeway to six lanes of concrete separated by a barrier median.
 The project replaced or rehabilitated five spans over the freeway and improved several interchange ramps at U.S. 52.
 (Exit 164).
 Additionally the Interstate 95 bridges over an abandoned railroad north of U.S. 52 were removed and replaced with fill material.
 Construction began July of 2002 and was complete by August 31, 2004.1 The total cost of the project was $65 million.5